marcusoftnet/marcusoftnet.github.io/_posts/2014-01-27-on-lead-time-important-projects-and.md

 It doesn't say a thing about giving priorities 1, 2, 3 and first doing all the 1's and then all the 2's.
 No, it says: "treat something as more important than other things".
 Yes, some things will have to wait before we start to work on them.
 But, then what we **actually** work on is more important and hence it will be a better use of the time we put in.

 [Corey Ladas](http://twitter.com/COREY_LADAS) introduced me to a tool called [priority filters](http://leansoftwareengineering.com/2008/08/19/priority-filter/).
 With this, we visualize our priorities from less important all the way up to "so important that we're actually working on it now".
-I like that definition much better than PRIO 1.
+I like that definition much better than priority 1.

 ### What I Will Do Now